 - And a young man was following Him *clothed only with a linen cloth on his naked body, and they seize him.

 - But having abandoned the linen cloth, he fled naked.

 Jesus before the Sanhedrin

-- And they led Jesus away to the high priest, and all the chief priests, and the elders, and the scribes assembled.
+- And they led Jesus away to where the high priest, and all the chief priests, and the elders, and the scribes assemble.

-- Now, the chief priests and the whole Sanhedrin4The Sanhedrin was the highest Jewish court of the day. were seeking testimony against Jesus to put Him to death, and they weren’t finding any.
+- Now, the chief priests and the whole Sanhedrin5The Sanhedrin was the highest Jewish court of the day. were seeking testimony against Jesus to put Him to death, and they weren’t finding any.

 - For many were testifying falsely against Him, and their testimonies weren’t identical.

 - And having stood, some men were testifying falsely against Him, saying:

 - “We heard Him saying: ‘I will destroy this temple made with hands, and in three days I will build another not made with hands’.”